areeshamaqsood/SmartGrocery/README.md

 This model is deployed on a Python Flask server which is connected with the Flutter application

-# Recommender ALgorithm
+# Recommender Algorithm

-# FireBase and Firebase storage
+# Firebase and Firebase storage
 Firebase is used as a database for this project whereas FireStorage is used to upload audio files from the application to the server